 Introduction

-Stroke is one of the leading causes of mortality and disability worldwide.1,2 The majority of strokes are ischaemic strokes, which can be further classified based on their aetiology: approximately 25% are associated with large-artery atherosclerosis, 25% with small artery disease and 20% with cardioembolism.3,4 Approximately 25% of ischemic strokes have no definite etiology and are categorized as cryptogenic.4,5 Recently, the term embolic stroke of undetermined source (ESUS) has been used to describe a subset of cryptogenic stroke that 5,6is diagnosed if the aetiology cannot be identified after a complete diagnostic evaluation.4,5 ESUS has been defined as a non-lacunar brain infarct without proximal arterial stenosis or cardioembolic sources, a clear indication for anticoagulation.45patients .7-910,11
+Stroke is one of the leading causes of mortality and disability worldwide.1,2 The majority of strokes are ischaemic strokes, which can be further classified based on their aetiology: approximately 25% are associated with large-artery atherosclerosis, 25% with small artery disease and 20% with cardioembolism.3,4 Approximately 25% of ischemic strokes have no definite etiology and are categorized as cryptogenic.4,5

-The majority of cardioembolic strokes are precipitated by atrial fibrillation (AF),12 which is the most common sustained cardiac arrhythmia.13 AF increases the risk of stroke by approximately fivefold.14 To reduce the risk of stroke in patients with AF, current guidelines recommend the use of non-vitamin K antagonist oral anticoagulants (NOACs) and vitamin K antagonists (VKAs), with a preference for NOACs for most patients.15,16 While the use of NOACs for stroke prevention in patients with AF is well established, their use in the management of patients with AF and co-morbidities is less well studied, and will be discussed here.
+The term embolic stroke of undetermined source (ESUS) has been used to describe a subset of cryptogenic stroke that accounts for approximately 17% of all ischaemic strokes5,6 and is diagnosed by excluding other aetiologies.4,5 ESUS has been defined as a non-lacunar brain infarct without proximal arterial stenosis or cardioembolic sources.4 Despite a high risk of stroke recurrence,5 there are no specific guidelines in place for secondary prevention in stroke survivors with ESUS.
+Antiplatelet therapy has been recommended for patients with cryptogenic or non-cardioembolic stroke.7-9 Recent studies have evaluated the efficacy and safety of non-vitamin K antagonist oral anticoagulants (NOACs) in patients with ESUS.10,11

-Even though many ischaemic strokes are related to AF, ESUS accounts for approximately 17% of all ischaemic strokes.
-Despite a high risk of stroke recurrence in patients with ESUS, there are no specific guidelines in place for secondary prevention in patients with ESUS.
-Antiplatelet therapy has been recommended for patients with cryptogenic or non-cardioembolic stroke.
-Anticoagulation in ESUS was first investigated in the WARSS trial.
-Although the trial demonstrated no significant difference between a VKA (warfarin) and aspirin in the secondary prevention of stroke in patients with a prior non-cardioembolic ischaemic stroke, a subgroup analysis suggested a benefit for warfarin over aspirin in reducing the 2-year risk of recurrent stroke or death in patients with cryptogenic stroke and no hypertension.
-Recent studies have evaluated the efficacy and safety of NOACs in patients with ESUS, the outcomes of which will be reviewed here.
+The majority of cardioembolic strokes are precipitated by atrial fibrillation (AF),12 which is the most common sustained cardiac arrhythmia.13 AF increases the risk of stroke by approximately fivefold.14 To reduce the risk of stroke in patients with AF, current guidelines recommend the use of NOACs and vitamin K antagonists (VKAs), with a preference for NOACs in most patients.15,16 While the use of NOACs for stroke prevention in patients with AF is well established, their use in the management of patients with AF and co-morbidities is less well studied.

-Atherosclerotic vascular disease is a leading cause of ischaemic stroke.4,17 Patients with previous atherothrombotic events and/or chronic cardiovascular (CV) disease have an increased risk of recurrent CV events, including vascular death, myocardial infarction (MI) and stroke, which underlines the importance of secondary prevention in these patients.17,18 While antiplatelet therapy is the current standard of care in the prevention of CV events among patients with atherosclerotic disease,18-21 combinations of antiplatelet agents and anticoagulants have also been studied in patients with acute22-26 and chronic CV disease.27
+Atherosclerotic vascular disease is a leading cause of ischaemic stroke.4,17 Patients with previous atherothrombotic events and/or chronic cardiovascular (CV) disease have an increased risk of recurrent CV events, which underlines the importance of secondary prevention in these patients.17,18 While antiplatelet therapy is the current standard of care in the prevention of CV events among patients with atherosclerotic disease,18-21 combinations of antiplatelet agents and anticoagulants have also been studied in patients with acute22-26 and chronic CV disease.27

-The past 2 years have seen exciting new data on the use of NOACs for the prevention of cardioembolic stroke in patients with AF, recurrent stroke in patients with ESUS and ischaemic stroke in patients with chronic CV disease.
+Recent years have seen exciting new data on the use of NOACs for the prevention of cardioembolic stroke in patients with AF, recurrent stroke in patients with ESUS and ischaemic stroke in patients with chronic CV disease.
 This review aims to summarize these new data, their clinical implications and discuss future prospects in these areas.

 What is New in Stroke Prevention in Patients with Atrial Fibrillation?